 Historical Wedding Venues in Connecticut

-If you are looking for an historical wedding venue with an incredible view, Eolia Mansion is breathtaking.
+Or if you are looking for an historical wedding venue with an incredible view, Eolia Mansion is breathtaking.
 Offering panoramic views of Long Island, the Eolia Mansion is set on an estate of 230 acres which means there is plenty of room to set up an outdoor tented wedding for a larger guest list.

 It’s a little hard not to be awestruck by the absolute grandeur of the Wadsworth Mansion.
 Set within 100 acres of wooded parklands, this historical wedding venue truly feels like it’s own oasis (your guests will feel it too!).
 They have a few different locations for your wedding ceremony and reception.
-Don’t worry, they only offer one wedding per day.
+But don’t worry, they only offer one wedding per day.

 I adore the unique look and feel of the Branford House.
 The outside of the wedding venue is a stone exterior (complete with some incredible stone verandas).
 On the inside, it feels very warm and inviting inside with wood panels.
 I love the mix of almost two different experiences.
 The Grand Ballroom indoors can host up to 200 guests, but for larger weddings you can set up an outdoor tent on their lawn (complete with an ocean view).
 It will take your breath away.